yassinedoghri/react-timer-machine/README.md

 ## User guide

-### SuperTimer
+### TimerMachine

 Renders a [React Fragment](https://reactjs.org/docs/fragments.html) to be fully customized.
 You can easily style the timer states thanks to the provided function callbacks.

-By default, SuperTimer displays the time formatted as: `hh:mm:ss.SSS`.
+By default, TimerMachine displays the time formatted as: `hh:mm:ss.SSS`.
 The format can be changed using the `formatTimer` property.
 [See usage example](#usage) above.

 ### Props